 And on December 20 the street food traders and performers will come together for a magical finale at the Mince Pie and Mulled Wine Mingle.
 It all makes for a fantastically cool yule at Hatch.

-Urban Narnia will open at 6pm on November 15 until December 20.
+Urban Narnia is open now until December 20.
 Opening times vary – please visit the Hatch website for details.